OperationSpark/high-school-prep/step-four-intro-to-javascript.md

 Let's get you up and running with JavaSript!

-**Using your gmail account**, sign in to [Khan Academy](https://www.khanacademy.org).
-Ensure your username is your first and last name, for example ShebaTurk.
+**Using your Google account**, sign in to [Khan Academy](https://www.khanacademy.org/login?continue=%2Fcomputing%2Fcomputer-programming%2Fprogramming#).

-You'll need to add yourself to our classroom so we can track your progress:
+If you haven't already done so, you'll need to add yourself to our classroom so we can track your progress:

 * Visit [khanacademy.org/coaches](khanacademy.org/coaches)
 * Find the "Add a coach" field, enter the class code **82G9G3**

-Once that's complete begin the basic JavaScript course:
+Once that's complete, begin the basic JavaScript course:

 https://www.khanacademy.org/computing/computer-programming/programming